VincentH-Net/CSharpForMarkup/README.md

 *Looking for C# Markup 1?
 Find it [here](https://github.com/VincentH-Net/CSharpForMarkup/tree/csharpformarkup1-archive)*

 # News
+*Nov 18, 2023*
+> ## 2.3 Release is out of preview!
+Adds support for Uno 5 plus 5 Uno Libraries!
+This release is fully updated to the awesome **Uno 5** release and .NET 8 GA.
+You can use the **Uno Solution Wizard for Visual Studio** and add a C# Markup 2 project to it at any time with one command.
+All Uno wizard customizations are supported: combine C# Markup 2 with MVUX or MVVM, XAML or Uno C# Markup, use Uno Navigation extensions, and target .NET 8 or .NET 7.
+All Uno target platforms are supported.

+A brand new dotnet new C# Markup 2 project template gets you going in no time - carefully optimized for an optimal developer experience: uncluttered solution explorer view, automatic file grouping of markup and logic files, uncluttered markup source, focused intellisense, clear starting points for markup extensions in your code, plus fast hot reload - both automatic and with a hot reload button overlay in debug mode, for the platforms that your IDE can hot reload but does not (yet) update the UI automatically.

+Enjoy general C# Markup 2 improvements, plus C# Markup 2 API's for 5 additional Uno libraries:
+- Support for Uno's [UI Toolkit](https://platform.uno/uno-toolkit/), [Reactive / MVUX extension](https://platform.uno/docs/articles/external/uno.extensions/doc/Overview/Mvux/Overview.html) and [Navigation extension](https://platform.uno/docs/articles/external/uno.extensions/doc/Overview/Navigation/NavigationOverview.html)
+- Support for the awesome [LiveCharts2](https://livecharts.dev/)
+- All `ThemeResource`s searchable in C# intellisense, strongly typed

+The [getting started](#getting-started-for-winui-3-and-windows-app-sdk--uno-platform) is fully up to date.
+Examples in this repo and this readme will be updated soon to show off the new features.

+NJoy *concise* C# Markup!

 *Nov 1, 2023*
 > ## 2.3 Preview Release adds 5 Uno Libraries!
 Enjoy general C# Markup 2 improvements, plus C# Markup 2 API's for 5 additional Uno libraries: